physical-computation/sunflower-embedded-system-emulator/README.md

 Step 1
 ------
 Read manual.pdf if you can.
+Building the simulator depends on `gawk`, so install it.

 Step 2
 ------